alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 ## Objective

-In this lab, you’ll be creating a Smart Home Skill with PowerController capability to control it using voice.
+In this lab, you’ll be creating a Smart Home Skill with PowerController capability to control the device using voice.
 To do this, you’ll be going through the following sections:

 - Create a Smart Home Skill
 - Update the backend code
 - Setup Account Linking
 - Test your skill

-## Lab Scope Architecture
+## Lab Architecture

 ![image](https://user-images.githubusercontent.com/83840078/167219414-ab5fb503-79ec-4f5c-b297-432be49760c2.png)